Law school applications: How can the Pre-Law Advising Office help?

 The UMass Pre-Law Advising Office can help you explore legal careers, apply to law school, and even help you manage the stress of doing so.

 If you’re a UMass Amherst student or alum and you haven’t found the answers you need on these pages, please email the pre-law advisor for one-on-one assistance or to make an appointment.
-The Office is available to alumni on the same basis as current students, and phone appointments are available for those no longer in the area.
-Regular office hours are posted in the footer below.
+The Office is available to alumni on the same basis as current students, and Zoom or phone appointments are available for those no longer in the Amherst area.

 In particular, we can

 - answer questions about the law school application process (technical questions about the LSAC site, however, should be directed to LSAC)